0zi/android-webcam/README.md

 Android Webcam Library
 ======================

+## I mean "no gradle?", for real?

+So I forked this one, I'll compile the library and add gradle support, because why the hell not?

+_If you have any questions, feel free to reach me in issues._

 This project is an Android library to provide an API to access an external USB webcam that supports UVC.
 The library provides an in-process service (`WebcamManager`) so that multiple parts of an application can share the same